 2.3 Contrary to above, centrifugal pumps can operate over a wide range of capacities, from near zero to well beyond the rated capacity.
 Since a centrifugal pump will always operate at the intersection of its head volume rate of flow curve with system head curve [see Fig. 1 (a)], the pump’s operating volume rate of flow may be altered either by throttling the pump volume rate of flow (hence altering the system head curve [see Fig. 1 (b)] or by varying the pump speed (changing the pump head-volume rate of flow curve [see Fig. 1 (c)].
 This makes the centrifugal pump very flexible in a wide range of services and applications which require the pump to operate at volume rate of flow and heads differing considerably from the rated conditions.
 There are, however, some limitations imposed upon such operation by hydraulic, mechanical or thermodynamic considerations.

-Fig 1(a) Operating Point
+Fig. 1(a) Operating Point

-Fig 1 – (b) Throttling Discharge Valve
+Fig. 1(b) Throttling Discharge Valve

-Fig 1 (c) Varying Pump Speed
+Fig. 1 (c) Varying Pump Speed

-where,
+where

 hf Frictional head